 The Inside Road significantly enhances access to approximately 3 miles of beach that is designated as a vehicle free area (VFA) located between just north of Ramp 48 and Cape Point.
 This VFA still exists; however, ORV users can park along the side of the Inside Road and walk over the dunes to more easily access certain sections of the seashore to enjoy activities such as shell collecting, fishing, swimming, and walking.
 Although sections of this VFA are likely to be closed to entry during the height of the summer shorebird nesting season, the Inside Road should provide easier access to many areas of this VFA during early spring, late summer, fall, and winter.

 Does the road change which ORV routes are open and closed or the size and duration of wildlife buffers?
 No, all of the existing ORV routes and vehicle free areas remain unchanged.
-The size and duration of wildlife protection buffers also remain unchanged; information on wildlife protection buffers can be found here.
+The size and duration of wildlife protection buffers also remain unchanged.
+Read more about wildlife protection buffers